Summer heat amplifies cat litter ammonia odors dramatically

 Unlike baking soda (which stops working when wet) or fragrances (which evaporate faster in heat), activated carbon's performance doesn't decline in summer.
 In fact, it's specifically designed for volatile compound control in industrial settings-where temperatures can exceed 40°C.

-Try Purrify for Summer Odor Control →Solution #2: Increase Scooping Frequency
+Try Purrify Risk-Free →Solution #2: Increase Scooping Frequency

 What worked in winter (once-daily scooping) won't cut it in summer.
 Heat accelerates ammonia production, so you need to remove waste before it has time to break down.